2012 West Virginia Senate election

-The 2012 West Virginia Senate election took place on Tuesday, November 6, 2012, to elect members to the 81st and 82nd Legislatures; held concurrently with the presidential, U.S. House, U.S. Senate, and gubernatorial elections.
+The 2012 West Virginia Senate election took place on Tuesday, November 6, 2012, to elect members to the 81st and 82nd Legislatures; held concurrently with the presidential, U.S. House, U.S. Senate, State House, and gubernatorial elections.
 State senate seats in West Virginia are staggered, with senators serving 4-year terms.
 17 of the 34 state senate seats were up for election.
 While Republican candidate for president Mitt Romney won the state in the presidential election by over 26 points, the Democratic Party won over 60% of the vote for state senate candidates, though they lost 3 seats.
 As of 2023, this is the last state senate election in which Democrats won a majority of seats.